We work to reduce injury, death, and property loss by providing fire prevention and safety education based on national, state, and local data.

 - Always read and follow label directions.

-- Place pets indoors; they are easily frightened by fireworks.
+- Keep pets indoors; they are frightened by fireworks.

-- Always have water handy (a garden hose or a bucket of water).
+- Always have water handy (garden hose or a bucket of water).

 - Soak used fireworks thoroughly in a bucket of water.

-- Dispose of used fireworks & debris properly.
+- Dispose of used fireworks and debris properly.